-The administration of the test is structured in such a way so that you are first presented with a booklet containing material that you must study and remember.
+The administration of the test is structured in such a way so that you are first presented with material that you must study and remember.
 You are allowed a set time to study and memorize the material.
 You will be informed that you will be asked questions about the material later.

 The material that must be learned and committed to memory usually contains vocabulary words and definitions, hypothetical law enforcement cases, forms for completion, wanted posters, and photographs or drawings of various scenes.
-After the designated study time has elapsed, the booklet is taken up, and the candidate is handed the exam which will have some questions that will test how well the candidate was able to memorize the material and includes other questions that address abilities other than memory that are also important to law enforcement.
+After the designated study time has elapsed, the computer will automatically move the candidate into the exam which will have some questions that will test how well the candidate was able to memorize the material and includes other questions that address abilities other than memory that are also important to law enforcement.